Zju-George/RealtimeFER/README.md

     - mediapipe
     - CUDA10.1 (optional)
     - ...
-- you may install all the dependencies via command `python -m pip install -r requirements`
+- you may install all the dependencies via command `python -m pip install -r requirements.txt`

 ### Details
 - **Usage**: